 Cambridge Bursary Scheme

-The Cambridge Bursary Scheme offers Home fee status students non-repayable Bursaries of up to £10,500 over three years or £14,000 over four years3.
+The Cambridge Bursary Scheme offers Home fee status students non-repayable Bursaries of up to £10,500 over three years or £14,000 over four years.2

-The value of each Bursary is dependent on household income, with a maximum award of £3,500.
+The value of each Bursary is dependent on household income.

-- Students with a household income of £25,000 per year or less are eligible for the maximum Cambridge Bursary of £3,500 per year.
+- If your household income is £25,000 per year or less you're eligible for the maximum non-repayable Cambridge Bursary, currently of £3,500 per year.

-- Students with a household income of between £25,001 and £42,620 per year are eligible for a partial Cambridge Bursary.
+- If your household income is between £25,001 and £42,620 per year you're eligible for a partial non-repayable Cambridge Bursary.

-- A higher Bursary of £5,600 per year is available to UK mature students or care leavers with family incomes of £25,000 per year or less who are also resident in Cambridge throughout the year.
+- A higher Bursary (currently of £5,600 per year) is available to UK mature students or care leavers with family incomes of £25,000 per year or less who are also resident in Cambridge throughout the year.

-See the Cambridge Bursary Scheme website for more information about the Bursaries.
+See the Cambridge Bursary Scheme website for more information.